olivierfriard/boris_docs/index.rst

 ===========

-Coding maps are a bitmap images with user-defined clickable areas.
-BORIS allows creating a coding map using the *Map creator* tool (*Tools* > *Map creator*).
-Clickable areas may correspond to specific features that can be meaningful for the behavioral coding.
+A coding map is a bitmap image with user-defined clickable areas.
+BORIS allows creating a coding map using the **Map creator** tool (**Tools** > **Map creator**).
+Clickable areas may correspond to specific modifiers that can be meaningful for the behavioral coding.
 Facial expression is the case we thought to when developing this function.